2 Week Vietnam Itinerary: How To Spend 2 Weeks in Vietnam by JetSettingFools.com

 Walking the busy Streets of Saigon, HCMC, Vietnam

 Arrive in Ho Chi Minh City and get checked in to your hotel (recommended: Boholand).
 Waste no time, lace up your shoes and head out to explore.
-Use our Ho Chi Minh City Attractions Walking Tour for an easy, self-guided walk or let a guide lead the way on a private tour.
+Use our Ho Chi Minh City Walking Tour for a self-guided walk or let a local lead the way on a private tour.
 In the evening, enjoy drinks from one of the HCMC rooftop bars and dine on top Vietnam street food at the Ben Thanh Street Food Market.

 Pro Tip: Read more about what to eat in Saigon at our recommended Ho Chi Minh City Restaurants!